top of page

 The Honorable John Damoose, State Senator for the 37 th District, and the Honorable Betsy

-Coffia, State Representative for the 103rd District, are presenting on RxKids, a program whose funding they support and that may be available to future Leelanau County children.
+Coffia, State Representative for the 103rd District, presented on RxKids, a program whose funding they support and that may be available to future Leelanau County children.
 Rx Kids offers a beacon of hope, strengthening family economic security and improving health.
 It is the nation’s first-ever community-wide prenatal and infant cash prescription program.
 RxKids provides life-changing financial security that is universal and unconditional.
 Moms receive $1,500 during pregnancy, and babies receive $500 per month for a designated period of 6 to 12 months.
 The program is expanding into other Michigan communities, gaining momentum to shape the lives of thousands of families across the state.

 The League of Women Voters is a national, political organization that encourages the informed and active participation of citizens in their government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
 The League is non-partisan and, as an organization, does not endorse or oppose candidates or political parties.